The Moreness of Everything

 Loading

 Earlier this month (February, 2018), the Globe & Mail published an essay by author Michael Harris titled, “I have forgotten how to read.”
 In it, he recounted how he recently tried to read a single chapter of a book, but failed.
 Frustrated, instead turned to TV: Paragraphs swirled; sentences snapped like twigs; and sentiments bled out.
 The usual, these days.
 I drag my vision across the page and process little.
-Half an hour later, I throw down the book and … click below for more!
+Half an hour later, I throw down the book and watch some Netflix.
+Which, I think, is the poor choice of alternatives.
+Giving up doesn’t improve the skill set or … click below for more ↓

 Back to Top